ReDWoLf1007/Google-Logo/README.md

 <p>This is a paragraph.</p>

-When tags like '<font>', and color attributes were added to the HTML 3.2 specification, it started a nightmare for web developers.
+When tags like "<font>", and color attributes were added to the HTML 3.2 specification, it started a nightmare for web developers.
 Development of large websites, where fonts and color information were added to every single page, became a long and expensive process.

 To solve this problem, the World Wide Web Consortium (W3C) created CSS.